C-65

 The Process

-How a C-65 Investigation Works
+How a Bill C-65 Investigation Works

 Each step follows the requirements of the Workplace Harassment and Violence Prevention Regulations (SOR/2020-130).